AutoMapper/AutoMapper/docs/Flattening.md

 ```
 So this allows you to reuse the configuration in the existing maps for the child types `InnerSource` and `OtherInnerSource` when mapping the parent types `Source` and `Destination`.
 It works in a similar way to [mapping inheritance](Mapping-inheritance.html), but it uses composition, not inheritance.

-When you map multiple child objects, the order in the `IncludeMembers` call becomes relevant.
+When you map multiple child objects, the order of the parameters in the `IncludeMembers` call becomes relevant.
 When mapping a destination member, the first match wins, starting with the source object itself and then with the included child objects in the order you specified.
 So in the example above, `Name` is mapped from the source object itself and `Description` from `InnerSource` because it's the first match.

 IncludeMembers integrates with `ReverseMap`.
 An included member will be reversed to
 ```c#